-- Project that the funds used as investment for the EB-5 petition were earned in a lawful manner
+- Project that the funds used as investment for the EB-5 petition were earned in a lawful manner.

-- Prove that all the investments were earned via lawful business, salary, investments, property sales, inheritance, gift, loan, or other lawful revenues
+- Prove that all the investments were earned via lawful business, salary, investments, property sales, inheritance, gift, loan, or other lawful revenues.

 What are the benefits of an EB-5 Visa?

-- Allows dependents to gain GC also
+- Allows dependents to gain a Green Card

-What is the Pilot Program and what are the requirements?
+What are the requirements?

-- how the business plan will have a positive effect on the regional economy or national economy.
+- How the business plan will have a positive effect on the regional economy or federal economy

 What documents are necessary in order to apply for an EB-5 Visa?

-Applicant will need to submit Form I-526, Immigrant Petition by Alien Entrepreneur to USCIS along with the documents such as:
+Applicants will need to submit Form I-526, Immigrant Petition by Alien Entrepreneur to USCIS along with the documents such as: